-Avalanche in Kashmir Himalayas kills 1, leaves 9 missing
+Avalanche in Kashmir Himalayas kills 3, leaves 7 missing

-SRINAGAR, India (AP) — An avalanche at a Himalayan mountain pass in Indian-controlled Kashmir has killed one person and left another none people missing.
+SRINAGAR, India (AP) — An avalanche at a Himalayan mountain pass in Indian-controlled Kashmir on Friday killed three people and left another seven missing, officials said.

-Top civil administrator Baseer Khan says the avalanche hit Khardung La pass in the remote Ladakh region early Friday and trapped 10 people under snow.
+The avalanche hit the Khardung La pass in the remote Ladakh region and trapped 10 people under snow, said top civil administrator Baseer Khan.

-Khan says one body has been recovered while rescue teams of police and army soldiers are searching for the missing.
+Three bodies have been recovered while rescue teams of police and army soldiers are searching for the missing, said police officer Tashi Wangial.
+He said the victims were laborers working in the area when the avalanche hit.

 Avalanches and landslides are common in Kashmir, which is divided between India and Pakistan and claimed by both in its entirety.